Maher (NGO): Recently

 And a "Youth-Hostel" in Pune City for Maher-Children who attend school/university in Pune City in order for them to have a shorter travel-journey.

 Structure

 Maher's activities are grouped into different projects - the three main projects are Matruchaya (Marathi: loving shadow of mother), Kishoredham (Marathi: a children's place) and Pitruchaya (Marathi: loving shadow of father).
-The organization is led by women leaders - the Founder Sister Lucy Kurien, the president Hirabegum Mulla and the Secretary Dr. Nicola Pawar as well as an assortment of trustees, Dr. Pradeep K. Sharma, Aniruddha Gadankush, Mercy Mendoca and Yogesh Bhor.
+The organization is led by women leaders - the Founder and Director Sister Lucy Kurien, the president Dr. Pradeep K. Sharma and the Secretary Dr. Nicola Pawar as well as an assortment of trustees, Hirabegum Mulla, Aniruddha Gadankush, Mercy Mendoca and Yogesh Bhor.